crossfidev/Plexus-Pool/docs/releases/december-2019.rst

 How to Update the Node
 ~~~~~~~~~~~~~~~~~~~~~~

-This section assumes that you compile your node from a clone of the Tezos Git repository.
+This section assumes that you compile your node from a clone of the mineplex Git repository.

 - Checkout the latest version: ``git checkout mainnet && git pull``